hadronized/strongly-typed-thoughts.net/static/content/home.md

 neighborhood of Bordeaux.
 You can find me on the net as **phaazon** , **phz** or **skypers** (old nickname).

-I’ve been writting programs for a very long time.
+I’ve been writing programs for a very long time.
 I discovered the C language when I was 12, and started a long trek in the IT jungle.
 I quickly started getting more and more interested in C++ then I wrote a few programs in C, like an .OBJ mesh file loader (shamefuly called lobj) with light and camera support in OpenGL.
 A few days after lobj was released, I got my first way into the IRC world.